How to calculate debt to equity ratio?

 Debt-to-equity ratio = total liabilities / shareholders’ equity

 To put it in words, the debt-to-equity ratio formula requires a company's total liabilities to be divided by the shareholders’ equity.
-This formula provides a numerical value that indicates the proportion of a company’s financing that comes from debt compared to equity.

 ● Determine total liabilities